-- L Denial for Firearms Have a conviction in the last ten (10) years, or are currently charged with violating the Pennsylvania Uniform Firearms Act of 1995. - M. Murder, Kidnapping and Arson Have a conviction or is currently charged with Murder, Homicide, Manslaughter, and Act 33 offense, Kidnapping or Arson.
-Assistance will also be denied to applicants who have a conviction or are currently charged with Criminal Attempt, Solicitation, or Conspiracy with regard to the crimes previously listed in this paragraph. - N. Denial for Individuals Registered as a Sex Offender in Pennsylvania.
+- M. Denial for Individuals Registered as a Sex Offender in Pennsylvania.
 Any adult or juvenile household member listed as a registered sex offender in Pennsylvania for a sexual offense listed in 42 Pa.C.S.A. §9799.14 will be denied as follows: - 1.
 15 years from the date the individual is required to register, or began registration, whichever is longer, for an offense listed as Tier I Sexual Offense in 42 Pa.C.S.A. §9799.14; - 2.
 25 years from the date the individual is required to register, or began registration, whichever is longer, for an offense listed as a Tier II Sexual Offense in 42 Pa.C.S.A. §9799.14; - 3.
-Lifetime for an individual required to register for an offense listed as a Tier III Sexual Offense in 42 Pa.C.S.A. §9799.14. - O. Denial for Individuals Registered as a Sex Offender in Another State.
+Lifetime for an individual required to register for an offense listed as a Tier III Sexual Offense in 42 PA.C.S.A. §9799.14. - N. Denial for Individuals Registered as a Sex Offender in Another State.
 Any adult or juvenile household member listed as a registered sex offender on the US Department of Justice's Dru Sjodin National Sex offender website will be denied as follows: - 1.
 Individuals convicted of a similar offense to those enumerated as a Tier I Sexual Offense in 42 PA.C.S.A. §9799.14 will be denied for 15 years from the date the individual is required to register, or began registration, whichever is longer; - 2.
 Individuals convicted of a similar offense to those enumerated as a Tier II Sexual Offense in 42 PA.C.S.A. §9799.14 will be denied for 25 years from the date the individual is required to register, or began registration, whichever is longer; - 3.
-Individuals convicted of a similar offense to those enumerated as a Tier III Sexual Offense in 42 PA.C.S.A. §9799.14 will be denied for life. - P. Denial for Failure to Register as a Sex Offender When Required.
-Any adult or juvenile household member who fails to register as a sex offender when required to do so pursuant to any state sex offender statute will be denied admission.
+Individuals convicted of a similar offense to those enumerated as a Tier III Sexual Offense in 42 PA.C.S.A. §9799.14 will be denied for life. - O. Denial for Failure to Register as a Sex Offender When Required.
+Any adult or juvenile household member who fails to register as a sex offender when required to do so pursuant to any state sex offender statute will be denied admission for the period which the individual is required to register, or begin registration, whichever is longer.